scylladb/scylla-bench/README.md

 * `-validate-data` defines data integrity verification.
 If set then some none-zero data will be written in such a way that it can be validated during read operation.
 Note that this option should be set for both write and read (counter_update and counter_read) modes.

+* `-iterations` sets the Number of iterations to run the given workloads.
+This is only relevant for workloads that have a finite number of steps.
+Currently the only such workloads are [sequential](#sequential-workload--workload-sequential) and [scan](#scan-mode--mode-scan).
+Can be combined with `-duration` to limit a run by both number of iterations and time.
+Set to 0 for infinite iterations.
+Defaults to 1.

 ## Examples